Disclaimer: If you have too many restrictions, these tips will more than likely not work for you.

 Many airlines offer stopovers for free or a nominal fee.
 Find a flight with your desired city and call the airline to ask for a long stopover (24 hours or more).

 I’ve done this a few times, but on flights with long layovers.
 But not a stopover.
 With my recent trip to Europe, I had a 7-hour layover in Copenhagen.
-Stepped out of the airport, explored the city, had dinner and returned back to the airport to catch my flight to Berlin.
+Stepped out of the airport, explored the city, had dinner and returned back to the airport to catch my evening flight to Berlin.

 For international fares, try purchasing your ticket using the local currency than your home currency.